michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 a) Execute the `wRnBm.m` script.

-b) A `wRnB_results.mat` file containing rhytmic signals (Nepochs X Nsamples) and the betas for each epochs will be saved in a folder names `results`
+b) A `wRnB_results.mat` file containing rhytmic signals (Nepochs X Nsamples) and the betas (1 X Nepochs) will be saved in the current folder

   A figure illustrating the following will be generated:
   - Average rhythmic spectrum
   - Beta distribution of the dataset